at Buxton & Leek College we remain committed to our employers and apprentices to support them them as much as possible through the covid-19 outbreak.

 - Ready to enter gateway to commence their end point assessment

-- Furloughed by their workplace
+- Furloughed by their workplace and unable to continue completing college work remotely

 - Redeployed into a role that is unrelated to their apprenticeship